 We moved the comparison of the ideal adaptor (distributional learning) model from the general discussion into an early result section.
 This new section now explains the model in more detail, and presents new tests that confirm the premature convergence result (requested by R3).
-We hope this helps to clarify how the measurements we collect help to identify previously unknown constraints on distributional learning.
+We hope this helps to clarify how the 432 measurements we collect help to identify previously unknown constraints on distributional learning.

 The new structure of the result section—the fact that we first present general data analysis (through our Bayesian mixed-effects psychometric models), followed by additional computational modeling is anticipated at the start of the Results section.

+To shorten the length, we moved the conceptual replication of previous work to section 5 of the SI.

 General discussion: